seanpue/ghalib.js/README.md

 # ghalib.js
-New repository for javascript on Columbia
+New repository for javascript/elm on franpritchett.com